 If placing greater weight on this type, a closer examination should be given to the religious body’s main organisers, such as a pope-like figure.
 Are they trying to shape human behaviour?
 Is it trying to influence politics in some way?
 For more on this approach, check out the work of Emile Durkheim.

-Ask Questions About Your Belief System
+Ask Questions About Your Religion

 As a prompt, it can be useful to answer a series of questions on what your religion and belief system are about.
 Here are a few examples: